OliverLetterer/swift-async/README.md

 # swift-async

-`swift-async` allows You to group async tasks, like loading data from the network or performing long running computations, together with a unified completion handler.
+`swift-async` provides a common interface for asynchronous control flow.
+It allows You to group async tasks, like loading data from the network or performing long running computations, together with a unified completion handler.

 ## Usage